-With its variety of apps, the mobile phone is one of the things that occupies our attention day and night.
+With its variety of apps, the mobile phone is one of the things that occupy our attention day and night.

 For the majority of millennials, the mobile phone is the first thing they reach for in the morning, and more often than not, the last thing they see before they go to bed.
 An astonishing 83% claim to sleep with their smartphones and 32% of the younger half even use them in the bathrooms.
 In 2016 the world population has spent 1 trillion hours using mobile apps.
 App Annie, an app analytics company has discovered that the average person launches at least 10 apps per day.
-Clearly it is a business opportunity for every company and its brand to capitalise on.
-But what are some of the benefits for having mobile first strategy?
+Clearly, it is a business opportunity for every company and its brand to capitalise on.
+But what are some of the benefits of having a mobile-first strategy?

 Image source: App Annie

-Nowhere is that more true than in brand marketing.
-Mobile apps provide companies with tons of additional data that it could use to improve its marketing and brand efforts via facebook, email etc, since data could be collected for everyday interactions of the user.
-Furthermore companies would cut the cost of having to buy all this data from 3rd party services that is often not accurate.
+Nowhere is that truer than in brand marketing.
+Mobile apps provide companies with tons of additional data that it could use to improve its marketing and brand efforts via facebook, email etc since data could be collected for everyday interactions of the user.
+Furthermore, companies would cut the cost of having to buy all this data from 3rd party services that is often not accurate.

 Open doors to more marketing channels:

 Virtual and Augmented Reality used to be stuff from sci-fi movies.
-With advance in mobile devices technology it is now more common than ever.
-With advancement in mobile computing power.
-Simple cardboard could turn every phone into Virtual Reality head set.
+With the advance in mobile devices technology, it is now more common than ever.
+With the advancement in mobile computing power.
+Simple cardboard could turn every phone into Virtual Reality headset.
 That opens a lot of doors to marketing and ways for users to interact with your product.